 The cathedral ceilings in this bright space designed by Amber Lewis are undeniably striking.
-Though, what we love most about this abode is the flow.
-The layout is terrific for keeping an eye on the family.
-And, once the kiddos are asleep, it's the perfect spot for grown-up gatherings.
+Though, what we love most about this open floor plan is the flow.
+Plus, the layout is family-friendly, so keeping an eye on the kiddos is a breeze.
+And, once the little ones are asleep, it's the perfect spot for grown-up gatherings.

 3. Let in lots of natural light.

-If you're already undergoing a small reno project (i.e., removing walls), why not add windows, too?
-These floor-to-ceiling showstoppers really brighten up this modern farmhouse designed by Shea from Studio McGee.
+If you're already undergoing a small reno project (i.e. removing walls), why not add windows, too?
+These floor-to-ceiling showstoppers really brighten up this modern farmhouse design by Shea from Studio McGee.

 4. Stick with a cohesive palette.

-Without separation, design continuity becomes even more important.
-The mellow hues and natural wood in this updated open concept living room belonging to Geneva Vanderzeil from A Pair & A Spare continues right into the kitchen.
-It's perfection!
+Without walls to separate every space in your home, design continuity becomes even more important.
+The mellow hues and natural wood in this updated open-concept living room, belonging to Geneva Vanderzeil from A Pair & A Spare, continue right into the kitchen.

 5. Utilize leafy plants as dividers.

 The only roommates we want?
-Lots of plants like this verdant living space designed by Dabito from Old Brand New!
-Leafy friends detoxify the air, look super lush, and even serve as a visual divider in wide-open spaces.
+Lots of plants, as showcased in this verdant living space-dining room combo designed by Dabito from Old Brand New.
+Leafy friends detoxify the air, look super lush, and even serve as a visual divider in wide-open living spaces.

 6. Design for entertaining.

 Love throwing parties?
-This stylish open concept setup is a dream.
-With living, dining, and cooking all open to one another you won't miss a moment of your next shindig.
+This stylish open-concept living room design by Studio McGee — complete with a couple of sofas, accent chairs, and a sizeable coffee table — is a dream.
+With the adjacent dining and cooking areas all open to one another, you won't miss a moment of your next shindig.

 7. Bring vintage to the foreground.

-This Joshua Tree cabin typifies that sun-splashed desert lifestyle.
-Douglas fir beams imbue a sense of place, while original concrete slab flooring and midcentury pieces speak to the home's 1950s soul.
+This Joshua Tree cabin typifies the sun-splashed desert lifestyle we all know and love.
+Douglas fir beams imbue a sense of place, while original concrete slab flooring, midcentury pieces, and a vintage area rug speak to the home's 1950s soul.